billsegall/asx-data/README.md

-# asx-shorts
+# asx-data
-ASX short lists processing
+ASX data and processing

-## ASX Short data
+## ASX short data

 The **raw** short data was obtained from [ASIC](https://asic.gov.au/regulatory-resources/markets/short-selling/short-position-reports-table/), and